KuangGangqiao/phy_driver/README.md

 ### Automatic Compilation

-User should assign linux root path and driver aim to balal...

 You can update those variables in `${repo}/config.mk`

 1.ARCH: the arch options for gcc compilation include arm, arm64, x86, and more